sdylewski/Stealthchanger/docs/Building/Bill-of-Materials.md

 ## Toolheads
 Individual toolhead BOMs are listed on each [toolhead page](../Toolheads/Toolheads.md).
 These are just a few examples.

-### Tools
+### Tools needed
-* Good ratcheting crimpers for JST-XH and other types of connectors
+* Good ratcheting crimpers for JST-XH, JST-PH and other types of connectors
 * Fine soldering iron for LEDs

 ### General toolhead BOM
-* part cooling blowers, often 4010 blower
+* part cooling blower fans, often 4010 blower
 * Toolhead hotend fan, often 2510 axial
 * Toolhead boards
 * Backplate for each toolhead